 Although Zermatt is home to some wonderful terrain, it does take some insider knowledge to be able to find it.
 With 360 km of interconnected pistes, it is quite easy to get lost, or to end up on a run that is less suitable to take on with a snowboard.
 Because of this, it is highly advisable to hire a snowboard guide for the day, especially when it’s your first time in the resort.
 This way you can maximize the time you spend on the runs that are very suited for snowboarding whilst avoiding all the long flat slopes, narrow cat tracks, and icy steeps.
 The snowboard instructors from ES Zermatt know exactly which runs are worth the effort, and which ones are best avoided.
 They will help you get the most out of your time on the snow whilst improving your snowboarding technique and skills at the same time.

 Zermatt is an incredible resort, for both skiing and snowboarding..
 You can enjoy the friendly atmosphere, the spectacular views, the pristine snow conditions, the fantastic restaurants, and the enormous variety of terrain regardless of which sport has your preference.
 Although it is definitely more skier-oriented, it is in general equally enjoyable to explore on a snowboard, and perhaps even more so.
 Because there are less snowboarders on the slopes than there are skiers, you will instantly feel a bit more special carrying a snowboard around.
 Zermatt will give any snowboarder the feeling that they are something unique, rather than just another tourist in a massive ski resort.
-This creates an atmosphere similar to that of several years ago; when snowboarding started to evolve into the sport we all know today and where snowboarders were trying to establish an identity for themselves.
+This creates an atmosphere similar to that of several years ago; when snowboarding and snowboard equipment started to evolve into the sport we all know today and where snowboarders were trying to establish an identity for themselves.
 This is a very rare quality to be found in the modern snow sports industry, and there are very few resorts nowadays that will allow you to feel like you are still part of this subculture.

 Zermatt is a unique resort in many ways.
 It is one of the biggest, highest, and most beautiful resorts in Europe; but it offers something more than that for snowboarders, something that does not show in the statistics.
 Zermatt still maintains that snowboarding spirit, snowboarding as it is intended to be: wild, radical, and free.
 Combine this feeling with all the amazing qualities that the resort has to offer, and there’s no place you’d rather be snowboarding.